 2. Monitor and Control the Project Execution Plan

 The project will proceed as normal through the execution, monitoring and controlling stages.
 Here, project management software can assist you with maintaining the schedule, budget and scope of your project.
 You’ll also want to keep an eye out for any risks in your risk management plan and keep your team’s workload balanced.
 Stakeholders can be instrumental in helping you identify risks before they become issues.
 Then, you’ll want to analyze your data to make sure you’re meeting progress, key performance indicators (KPIs) and performance milestones.

 You’ll need cloud-based project management software to know if you’re on time and not overspending.
 Having a real-time tool is essential for monitoring a project, but it’s also great for facilitating collaboration.
 Managers can manage and teams can communicate, whether they’re working side-by-side or distributed across the globe.
 Using real-time software means everyone is working on the most current data and managers can make more insightful decisions.

 Handing off deliverables on time and within budget can feel like the end of a project, but it’s not.
 There is still paperwork you need to complete.
 This isn’t busywork—it’s a key part of the project life cycle.
-You need to get sign-offs from your stakeholders to make sure the product or service has met their quality expectations.
+During the project closure phase, you’ll need to get sign-offs from your stakeholders to make sure the product or service has met their quality expectations.
 You need to pay any vendors or contractors and then release your team.
 And don’t forget to celebrate!
 It’s not only fun and deserved, but maintains the morale of your teams.